silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 I am not unusual.
 Across the world, adults are sitting in the consulting room for the first time in their forties, fifties, and sixties, and hearing a word that reframes their entire life.
 Many people assume this means autism is spreading.
 It is not.
 What has changed is not the number of autistic people.
 It is our ability to see them.

-This essay is for anyone who suspects they might be autistic, anyone who has just found out, and anyone who loves someone walking this road.
+This is for anyone who suspects they might be autistic, anyone who has just found out, and anyone who loves someone walking this road.

 Let me start with the myth I most want to kill.

 ## <small class="text-body-tertiary">Part 1: </small><br>No, there aren't suddenly more of us

 The number of autistic adults has not exploded.
 We were always here.
 We were simply missed.
-There are four main reasons, and they worked together.
+There are three main reasons, and they worked together.

 ### The lens had not been ground yet